T0rontoT0Ky0/PCPNet/README.md

 3. **Visualization**:
     - Run `Vision.py` for visualization.
-    - Remember to select the object you want to visualize in the function.
+    - Remember to select the correct path you want to visualize in the function(The path I put in the `Vision.py` has already told the file you should choose to visualize the training model.
+However the path is just an example, you must choose your path of those file!).